justajeffy/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/introduction.rst

   Qt Designer to be extended using PyQt.
 See :ref:`ref-designer-plugins` for a full description of how to do this.

 - The :mod:`~PyQt4.QAxContainer` module.
-This module contains classes that allow access to ActiveX controls and COM objects.
+This Windows-only module contains classes that allow access to ActiveX controls and COM objects.

 - The :mod:`~PyQt4.Qt` module.
 This module consolidates the classes contained in all of the modules described above into a single module.
 This has the